-Tips For Singing Higher Notes
+Just Sing and Tips for Singing Higher Notes

 Despite having practiced singing higher tones and improving your range to reach higher notes, chances are there will be times when you can’t fully sustain them.
 Or you will find a song composed of lots of high notes (rather than say hitting one high note and coming down) that will tire your voice out quickly.
+So, learn more about Just Sing and Tips for Singing Higher Notes

 This is natural, especially for beginning singers and the issue is not to do with your range but with your tessitura!
 My what??